 This book is an excellent guide to have with you right from the beginning of your pregnancy.
 It gives you a step-by-step map of the development of your body and the body of your baby that’s inside you.

 I always read each chapter in advance.
 When I was in the second month, I was reading the third.
 When I was in the fourth, I was reading the fifth and so on.
 In this way, I was always ahead of the changes.
-If something happened, I didn’t panic because it didn’t take me by surprise.
+I didn’t panic if something happened because it didn’t take me by surprise.
 Some changes can be entirely unexpected, like abdominal pain, often caused by stretching the ligaments that support the uterus or occasional nasal bleeding.
 Sometimes, if you don’t know beforehand, these symptoms can be a cause of panic.

 3. The Common Sense Book of Baby and Child Care by Dr Benjamin Spock books for new parents